dojo/framework/src/widget-core/README.md

 #### Event Handling

 The recommended pattern for custom event handlers is to declare them on the widget class and reference the function using `this`.
-Event handlers are most commonly called from the `getChildrenNodes` function or a `nodeAttributes` function.
+Event handlers are most commonly called from `render`.

 Event handlers can be internal logic encapsulated within a widget or delegate to a function passed into the widget via `properties`.
 For convenience event handlers are automatically bound to the scope of their enclosing widget.